Goodka7/SOC/Broken-Access-Control/Second.md

 Based on the data collected, I assess whether the traffic from the external IP is malicious.
 Given that the payload reflects variables that were shown in the OSINT and that the IP itself had been flagged, I determined that the traffic was malicious.

-HTTP response code "200" in the logs, indicating successful execution of the attack, I determine that the attack was successful.

 ## Attack Type
 <img src="https://github.com/user-attachments/assets/4e94d1de-5da2-40f2-9276-00fef4701116" width="500">